krnome/DAT250-experiments/exp4/dat250-expass4.md

 ### Experiment 3: Swagger

 I investigated how Swagger could be used to specify the REST API.
 After some Googling, I have the impression that Swagger does not naturally support APIs made with the Spark framework without some extra work.
-The solutions I found involves either [using JAX-RS annotations and changing the routes to seperate classes to make the Swagger tools able to discover the routes by itself](https://serol.ro/posts/2016/swagger_sparkjava/), or using  [unofficial extensions](https://github.com/manusant/spark-swagger) and enable Swagger to generate definitions.
+The solutions I found involves either [using JAX-RS annotations and changing the routes to seperate classes to make the Swagger tools able to discover the routes by itself](https://serol.ro/posts/2016/swagger_sparkjava/), or using  [unofficial extensions](https://github.com/manusant/spark-swagger) to let Swagger generate definitions.

 As the experiment asked us to *try to investigate*, I have not implemented any of these.
 I instead experimented with manually creating a Swagger specification on [SwaggerHub](https://app.swaggerhub.com/).